-- Read the 'Kingston's infant, junior, primary and secondary schools' brochure available on the Kingston Council website which provides information about the state-funded schools in Kingston borough. - Look at the schools' website for their individual information about their schools and the details of their admission criteria. - Look at the information given on the individual school's website as to how the places have been allocated for the last three years.
-For community schools, this information can be found on the Kingston Council website under 'Downloads'. - Visit the schools.
+- Read the 'Kingston's infant, junior, primary and secondary schools' brochure available on the Achieving for Children website which provides information about the state-funded schools in Kingston borough. - Look at the schools' website for their individual information about their schools and the details of their admission criteria. - Look at the information given on the individual school's website as to how the places have been allocated for the last three years.
+For community schools, this information can be found on the Achieving for Children website. - Visit the schools.
 It is important for parents to visit schools before deciding which ones to apply for.
-Please contact the schools you are interested in for information and details of open days and visiting times. - Further information about schools and links to each school's inspection reports and school performance tables are available via each school's website or on the Kingston Council's website.
+Please contact the schools you are interested in for information and details of open days and visiting times. - Information about schools and links to each school's inspection reports and school performance tables are available via each school's website.
 There is also information on the GOV.UK website.